-The FY18 Sustainability Review data reported covers all operations as listed above to the date of divestment (if applicable), with the following exceptions.
+The FY19 Sustainability Review (the Review) covers operations as listed above, with the following exceptions:

-The Review does not include data from service centres operated by a third party (outsourced service centres), with the following exceptions:

-- An estimation of emissions data associated with thirdparty service centres operating on CHEP's behalf and transportation associated with balancing its pallet pool; - Emissions data associated with third-party operations used by the IFCO RPC operations to wash and condition its crates; and - Wood purchased directly by third party service centres, subsequently used in the repair or manufacture of CHEP pallets. - In order to focus our data collection and efficiency efforts in relations to emissions, Brambles undertook an exercise in FY16 to identify sites representing 95% of emissions (based on FY15 emissions totals).
-Taking into account site openings and closures for FY18 this identified 138 sites.
-The remaining sites that represented 5% of emissions are estimated based on the average emissions of the 138 sites.
+- IFCO data has been removed from both FY19 and FY18.
+IFCO data to the date of divestment are included in the document named '5 year performance update' which is available on the Brambles Website. - The Review does not include data from service centres operated by a third party (outsourced service centres), with the following exceptions: - An estimation of emissions data associated with thirdparty service centres operating on CHEP's behalf and transportation associated with balancing its pallet pool; - Wood purchased directly by third party service centres, subsequently used in the repair or manufacture of CHEP pallets. - Brambles undertook an exercise to identify sites representing 95% of emissions for FY19 this identified 94 sites.
+The remaining sites that represented 5% of emissions are estimated based on the average emissions of the 94 sites.
 100% of fleet data was collected.

-Waste and wood and plastic diverted from landfill, is reported by larger sites.
-Production figures were used to identify the larger sites that represent 80% of the total production of wood pallets.
-CHEP Services sites were not included as in scope due to the group's operations starting in April 2018.
+For waste and wood and plastic diverted from landfill, production data is reported for larger sites that represented 80% of the total production of wood pallets.